maciejkuran/UnitConverted/README.md

 <img src="https://user-images.githubusercontent.com/103118542/163342255-e1577b4d-add3-48ce-9cb3-500e34dba344.png">
 </p>

- ## Javascript project files
+ ## JavaScript project files
-I decided to create 3 javascript files: main.js, functions.js, and components.js.
+I decided to create 3 .js files: main.js, functions.js, and components.js.
 The
             proper division of files allowed me to keep the project in order and in case of any changes I would be able to do it intuitively and quickly.